-44% of disadvantaged children achieved the expected standard in Reading, Writing and Maths, compared to an overall 48% for their peers.
+24% of disadvantaged children achieved the expected standard in Reading, Writing and Maths, with 5% achieving the greater depth standard.
+This is compared to an overall 46% for their peers achieving the expected standard in Reading, Writing and Maths, with 16% achieving the greater depth standard.